-This Substantially Amended 2019 Annual Action Plan (2019 AAP) is in accordance with HUD guidelines 24 Code of Federal Regulations (CFR) Part 91.220.
-This year's CDBG funded activities and the subsequent amendments are outlined in the AAP.
+The 2019 Annual Action Plan (2019 AAP) is in accordance with HUD guidelines 24 Code of Federal Regulations (CFR) Part 91.220.
+This year's CDBG funded activities are outlined in the AAP.
 They adhere to at least one of the three national objectives established by HUD:

 - a.
-Activities principally benefiting low- and moderate-income residents; - b.
+Activities principally benefiting low and moderate income residents; - b.
 Aid in the prevention or elimination of slums or blight; and - c.
 Meeting an urgent community need.